A linear and nonlinear analysis of the shallow water equations and its impact on boundary conditions: Shallow water equations

 which includes the continuity and momentum equations.
 Here $h(x,y,t)$ is the water height, $u(x,y,t)$ and $v(x,y,t)$ are the fluid velocities in the $x$- and $y$-directions, and $g$ is the gravitational constant.
-The system of equations \eqref{eq:swCons} are derived under the physical requirement that the water height $h>0$ \cite{shallowwaterbook,whitham1974}.
+The system of equations \eqref{eq:swCons} are derived under the physical requirement that the water height is strictly positive, i.e., $h>0$ \cite{shallowwaterbook,whitham1974}.
 Additionally, we include the influence of Coriolis forces with the parameter $f$ which, for convenience, is assumed to be a constant.
-In practical applications $f$ is typically a function of latitude \cite{shallowwaterbook}, which would not affect the subsequent energy analysis in this work.
+In practical applications $f$ is typically a function of latitude \cite{shallowwaterbook}, which would not affect the subsequent analysis in this work.